ElyesKacem/data-labeling/README.md

 -   [React.js](https://reactjs.org/): A popular JS library for building user interfaces
 -   [wavesurfer.js](https://wavesurfer-js.org/): A customizable audio waveform visualization, built on top of Web Audio API and HTML5 Canvas.
 -   [Materialize CSS](https://materializecss.com/): A modern frontend framework, here it is used for the icons
--   [Netlify](https://www.netlify.com/): A platform to deploy web projects with easy-to-use CI tools.